voothi/20241223170748-kardenwort/README.md

 -   **In all `.bat` files** (e.g., `t_batch_de.dual.bat.txt`):
     -   `PYTHON_PATH`: Set this to the path of the Python executable inside your virtual environment.
-    -   `WORKSPACE`: Set this to the root directory of the `LinguaCard Creator` project.
+    -   `WORKSPACE`: Set this to the root directory of the `Kardenwort` project.
 -   **In `t_starter.py`**:
     -   Update the paths for `python_path`, `token_workspace`, and `importer_workspace` if you did not clone the projects into the same parent folder.
 -   **In `anki-csv-importer.py` (from the importer project)**: